Dam Removal Permitting Requirements & Regulatory Coordination

 And there has to be just cause for either situation, whether it’s for removal or modification.

 Nichoel Church (6:03)

 For Fort Dodge, it’s important to also mention that while SHPO did require us to leave a portion of the dam in place for historical significance, it also saved on construction costs.
 So while that did take additional permitting time, we were afforded that amount of savings with the contractor.
 They didn’t have to remove that section of the dam.

 Jeff Walters (6:26)

 Yeah, and I’ve gone through this type of permitting for dam removal projects or wetland delineation streams delineations for about 20 years now, and I’ve had a 100 percent success rate, and I don’t find it to be that challenging as long as we all come together, the regulatory community as well as the applicant and the consultant and there’s a general consensus and understanding that here’s what we want to do.
 And on these types of projects, the Corps of Engineers and the DNR are really willing to take that extra step because they understand the importance of dam removal.
 While they may not explicitly state that it’s for safety.
 They know there’s this big-time safety issue.
 They also recognize the high, high benefit to water quality and just restoring that watershed.

 Nichoel Church (7:21)

 To elaborate on what Jeff said, it’s not difficult, it is time-consuming.
-Part of our job is to be the “in-between” between the agencies and our client.
-Our client doesn’t need to know the Clean Water Act in order to get a permit from the Corps of Engineers.
+Part of our job is to be the “in-between” between the agencies and our clients.
+Our client doesn’t need to know the Clean Water Act to get a permit from the Corps of Engineers.
 That’s our job.
-We will work with the agencies to get your project approved, to get that permit in place in a timely manner so we can move forward with construction at an appropriate season, which for dam removal is usually in the winter.
-It is very important for us to get in front of those agencies early, so that they can understand our project and what we’re trying to accomplish.
+We will work with the agencies to get your project approved to get that permit in place in a timely manner so we can move forward with construction at an appropriate season, which for dam removal is usually in the winter.
+It is very important for us to get in front of those agencies early so that they can understand our project and what we’re trying to accomplish.